DDexxeDD/phtree-c/README.md

 ## About the Design

 Why templates and a bunch of bit/dimensionality specific files?
 Because supporting arbitrary bit widths and dimensionality in a single data structure would require much more complexity and overhead.
-You probably know what you need/want for your project, all of that complexity and overhead isn't going to help you any, its just going to slow you down.
+You should know what you need/want for your project, all of that complexity and overhead isn't going to help you any, its just going to slow you down.
 So the complexity is rolled into the templates and you get a tighter, more efficient, more hackable tree for your project.

-Please note that while internal tree data types are publicly defined, you **should not** be directly touching anything inside of them, unless you are specifically changing or adding to the functionality of the tree.
+This library is designed to provide only the most core functionality of a PH-Tree.
+You will need to wrap most or all of the functionality provided for your use.
+See the [demos](https://github.com/DDexxeDD/phtree-c/blob/main/examples) for examples of how to use this library.

+As wrapping or directly changing this library is _expected_, internal tree data types are publicly defined.

 ## Simple Usage

-Best practice for using this library is probably to wrap most/all of the tree functionality with your own functions, the demos do this with most functions... pay attention to the demos.
+Best practice for using this library is to wrap most/all of the tree functionality with your own functions, the [demos](https://github.com/DDexxeDD/phtree-c/blob/main/examples) do this with most functions... pay attention to the demos.

 The phtree source files are in the `source` folder.